 One the side of the mural, in big, bold letters, the city’s name, OMAHA, is written, leaving viewers no doubt that this mural is in dedication to the city it resides in.

-While visiting Omaha, be sure to also check out Kenefick Park to see the Union Pacific Big Boy Trains, the Stile di Famiglia giant fork with spaghetti, and perhaps Omaha’s most famous mural: the Fertile Ground Mural.
+While visiting Omaha, be sure to also check out these other murals and Nebraska roadside attractions: Kenefick Park to see the Union Pacific Big Boy Trains, the Stile di Famiglia giant fork with spaghetti, and perhaps Omaha’s most famous mural, the Fertile Ground Mural.